'The workload was challenging but made me feel prepared for the newsroom...'

 After having a baby in 2011 and in 2013, Nicola freelanced as a researcher and writer for various publications such as Metro, Green Ideas, Little Treasures and Sunday Star-Times, before landing her current role as a Media Relations Advisor for the University of Auckland, where she will be covering media releases on research from the Business School and Liggins Institute.

-* From 2014 students now study the Postgraduate Diploma in Journalism
+* Now offered as the Postgraduate Diploma in Journalism